Are you a data nerd? Do you love to distill specific information from larger trends? Sounds like economics might be the right field for you.

 Southern New Hampshire University has a reputation for providing students with an exceptional online education.
 The Master of Science of Applied Economics is conferred 100 percent online to students.
 This university holds regional accreditation by the NEASC.

 This program can either be a general degree or have an added concentration in Environmental and Natural Resources Economics.
 SNHU is one of only a handful of programs that offers this specialization that works to understand the economics behind environmental policies.
 It is a great concentration for anyone who is seeking to advance their degree in the environmental and sustainable fields.
+The M.S. in Applied Economics requires 36 total credit hours in order to earn this degree.
+There are no thesis or research projects required for this program.
+Sample courses include:

 Courses at SNHU are taught in an asynchronous format, which allows students from all over the country to log into classes when they have free time.
 Courses are also taught in 10-week terms, with five start dates a year.
 This lends itself to more flexibility, as a student is able to take a term off for work and personal commitments.